I Love Rock 'n' Roll: Background and release

-Chart performance

-"I Love Rock 'n' Roll" charted moderately upon release, reaching the top 20 in most regions.
-The song was moderately successful in the UK, where it peaked at number 13 (which, at the time, was Spears' lowest peak for a single released there, until "Radar" only managed to reach number 46 in 2009, and then "I Wanna Go", which peaked at number 111 in 2011).
-It was certified gold in Australia.

 Promotion

-Directed by Chris Applebaum, the music video for "I Love Rock 'n' Roll" shows Spears with her own band, a stack of speakers and flashing lights.
-The video begins in black and white and switches to and from color throughout.
+The music video, directed by Chris Applebaum, shows Spears with her own band, a stack of speakers and flashing lights.
+The video begins in black and white and switches to and from colour throughout.
 It was shot at The Inn, a bar in Long Beach, New York.
 The video was ranked at number two on the 100 Best Videos of 2002 list during MTV Latin America's countdown.
 A director's cut version of the video was later leaked, containing previously unseen scenes.

 The song was performed live during Spears' Dream Within a Dream Tour (2001–02).
 In 2016, it was added to the revamped set list of her Las Vegas residency show, Britney: Piece of Me (2016–17), marking the first time Spears performed the song in 14 years.
 During the performance, Spears rode a mechanical electric guitar, which simulated a mechanical bull, as it rotated on stage.
 The same prop electric guitar had been used during her Femme Fatale Tour (2011) for a segment in which she covered the song "Burning Up" by Madonna.
 At the 2016 Billboard Music Awards, the song was performed as part of a medley.

+Reception

+"I Love Rock 'n' Roll" charted moderately upon release, reaching the top 20 in most regions.
+The song was moderately successful in the UK, where it peaked at number 13 (which, at the time, was Spears' lowest peak for a single released there, until "If U Seek Amy" only managed to reach number 20 in 2009).
+It was certified gold in Australia.